anon-blue/anon.blue/README.txt

-                                  DO NOT GO GENTLE INTO THAT GOOD NIGHT,OLD AGE SHOULD BURN AND RAVE AT CLOSE FO
+                                  DO NOT GO GENTLE INTO THAT GOOD NIGHT,OLD AGE SHOULD BURN AND RAVE AT CLOSE FO DAY